drm-nl/dwaynemonroe.github.io/README.md

 [Linkedin](https://www.linkedin.com/in/cloudquistador/) - because, of course

-[Monroelab FinOps Analysis and Advisory](https://www.monroelab.cloud/) - a cloud cost advisory service which can help you understand and control your costs on the Azure platform)

 [Azure FinOps](https://azurefinops.blog/) - a blog about the FinOps practice, as applied to the Azure platform

-[Computational Impacts](https://monroelab.net/) - a blog about the political economy of the tech industry - grounded analysis without hype
+[Computational Impacts](https://monroelab.com/) - a blog about the political economy of the tech industry - grounded analysis without hype

 [Film Conversations](https://filmconversations.org/) - a project in which, I chat with friends about the movies we love in detail